Shall we count the living or the dead?: Introduction

-It is well established that the risk ratio is asymmetric, meaning that the predictions of a risk ratio model are not invariant to recoding of the exposure variable\cite{cox_analysis_1977}.
+It is well established that the relative risk is asymmetric, meaning that the predictions of a relative risk model are not invariant to recoding of the exposure variable \citep{cox_analysis_1977}.
 In this manuscript, we discuss a resolution to this limitation, based on an approach to modelling binary events which originated with Canadian physician and biostatistician Mindel C. Sheps (1913-1973).
-In her 1958 ``Shall we count the living or the dead?''\cite{sheps_shall_1958}, Sheps argued that in settings where an intervention reduces risk of an outcome, the standard risk ratio (which ``counts the dead'') is the most suitable effect measure; whereas in settings where the intervention increases risk, a variant of the relative risk which is based on the probability of \textit{not} having the event (i.e.\ ``counts the living'') is preferred.
-For consistency with the earlier literature, we will refer to the variant of the relative risk which ``counts the living'' (i.e.\ counts the complement of the outcome event) as the survival ratio, regardless of whether the outcome is death.
-While Sheps' ideas are rarely used in the applied literature, variations of her insights have been rediscovered independently multiple times\cite{cheng_covariation_1997,bouckaert_sure_2001, khoury_measurement_1989, huitfeldt_choice_2018}.
-We expand upon Sheps' argument by attaching it to a causal model consistent both with standard toxicological mechanisms and with influential work on generalizability from the philosophy and psychology literature.
-We then show that Sheps' recommendations can be implemented in practice by using van der Laan et al's switch relative risk model\cite{laan_estimation_2007}, or equivalently, using Baker and Jackson's generalized relative risk reduction (GRRR) parameter\cite{baker_new_2018}.
+In \citet{sheps_shall_1958} and \citet{sheps_examination_1959}, she argued that in settings where an intervention reduces risk of an outcome, the standard risk ratio (the variant of the relative risk which is based on the probability of the outcome event, i.e.\ ``counts the dead'') is the most suitable effect measure; whereas in settings where the intervention increases risk, a variant of the relative risk which is based on the probability of \textit{not} having the event (i.e.\ ``counts the living'') is preferred.
+For consistency with the earlier literature, we will refer to this variant of the relative risk as the survival ratio, regardless of whether the outcome is death.
+While Sheps' ideas are rarely used in the applied literature, variations of her insights have been rediscovered independently multiple times \citep{ khoury_measurement_1989, bouckaert_sure_2001, furuya-kanamori_outcome_2014, huitfeldt_choice_2018, shannin_disagreement_2021}.

+This manuscript is organized as follows: In section 2, we argue that conditional stability is the centralizing consideration for choice of effect measure.
+In section 3, we expand upon Sheps' argument by attaching it to a causal model consistent both with standard toxicological mechanisms and with influential work on generalizability from the philosophy and psychology literature, and show that these models may lead to stability of Sheps' preferred variant of the relative risk.
+In section 4, we show that Sheps' recommendations can be implemented in practice by using the switch relative risk model from \citet{van_der_laan_estimation_2007}, or equivalently, using the \citet{baker_new_2018} generalized relative risk reduction (GRRR) parameter .
+In section 5, we provide an example of how this line of reasoning may have implications for clinical decision making.
+We conclude in section 6.